Real Estate Agents: Are They a Necessity or an Obligation?

 In order to keep up with this, a real estate agent should scan the new properties coming to market every single day, talk to a variety of landlords – again, every single day – and talk and cooperate with other real estate agents; not only with those in his or her own office but other offices as well.
-This way, proper real estate forms his or her property portfolio and informs his or her fellow colleagues about the improvements in the market, as well as getting informed by them.
+This way, proper real estate forms the real estate agent’s portfolio and therefore, informs his or her fellow colleagues about the improvements in the market, as well as getting informed by them.

 Real Estate Agents, An Obligation or Necessity?

-Whether if you are looking for an apartment for your residency needs, an office or serviced office for your corporation, an industrial building for your production or storage needs, a retail unit for your business; a proper real estate agent who has specialized in his or her field or district will serve you with the best way possible and time and effort that he or she will save for you will more than compensate the fee that you will pay for real estate agent’s services.
+Whether if you are looking for an apartment for your residency needs, an office, or serviced office for your corporation, an industrial building for your production or storage needs, a retail unit for your business; a proper real estate agent who has specialized in his or her field or district will serve you with the best way possible and time and effort that he or she will save for you will more than enough to compensate the fee that you will pay for real estate agent’s services.

 Real Estate Agency Fees

-As a result of this understanding, full real estate agency fee for sales has been defined as 3% + VAT, both for seller and buyer.
+As a result of this understanding, the full real estate agency fee for sales has been defined as 3% + VAT, both for seller and buyer.
 And for leasing full real estate agency fee is 12% + VAT for the lessee.
 In some cases, mostly for commercial units, and especially major agreements, landlords also pay up to 12% + VAT.
-This totally depends on the conditions of the market and agreement between the landlord and the real estate agent.
+This totally depends on the conditions of the market and the agreement between the landlord and the real estate agents.

 And when does a real estate agent can put a claim for his or her fee?
 What happens if you sign the lease agreement or buy the property but never use it as you have intended to in the first place?
-According to Turkish Law of Debts, a real estate agent can put a claim for his or her fee with the signing of the lease agreement or transfer of the ownership of the title deed in Land Registry Office, forthright.
+According to Turkish Law of Debts, a real estate agent can put a claim for his or her fee with the signing of the lease agreement or transfer of the ownership of the title deed in the Land Registry Office, forthright.

 Real Estate Agency Representation

 Many landlords prefer the sole agency representation for their property portfolio in order to protect their best benefits for their property investment income while taking care of their own business.
-Same applies to companies or private individuals who are looking for a property for their commercial or residential needs.
+The same applies to companies or private individuals who are looking for a property for their commercial or residential needs.
 At the end of the day, research for a property takes a significant amount of time and effort which means a cost of time and money.

-During this research, a lessee or buyer candidate can come up with a unit which is also included in his or her appointed real estate agent.
-Although this is not a practice allowed in some countries, it is a very common case in Turkey and İstanbul even though this might seem like a conflict of interest, actually it is common practice.
-At the end of the day, a real estate agent should always cooperate with his or her colleagues, but this means splitting of the fee.
+During this research, a lessee or buyer candidate can come up with a unit that is also included in his or her appointed real estate agent.
+Although this isn’t a practice allowed in some countries, it’s a very common case in Turkey and Istanbul, even though this might seem like a conflict of interest, actually, it’s common practice.
+Eventually, a real estate agent should always cooperate with his or her colleagues, but this means splitting the fee.
 A real estate agent would try to arrange the best conditions for both sides that he or she is representing in order to get the maximum fee possible.